 The second important stat is a team’s free-throw percentage.
 This number will tell you how often a team succeeds with their free throws.
 If this number is low, then you may want to re-think betting on that team with a high foul per game average.

 The NBA post-season stats are to be used as a guide more than anything.
 However, you can clearly see how a small bit of information can radically improve a team’s chances of success.
-Try to pay attention to these and you will have much more luck when predicting the outcome of a basketball game.
+Try to pay attention to these and you will have much more luck when predicting the outcome of a basketball game where you can find expert NBA picks from their computer model with PicksforTonight which simulates the game 10,000 times before it even tips off.